 By late fall, the velvet starts to come off the horns.
 This indicates that the horns are done growing.
 Some elk, like the Roosevelt Elk of North America, can have antlers that weigh around 40 lbs. each.
 The antlers are primarily used during the mating season as a sparing tool and as a visual representation of the bull’s health.
 There are some scientists who suspect that the antlers may also serve as protection from predators.
 They cite studies noticing that elk who had shed their antlers early were more likely to be killed by wolves(6)

 Why Elk Shed Their Antlers

-After mating season is over, the elk will shed their antlers.
-The Roosevelt Elk is known for shedding their antlers in early March.(6) Whereas the White-tail deer may shed their antlers as early as January.
+After the mating season is over, the elk will shed their antlers.
+The Roosevelt Elk is known for shedding their antlers in early March.(6) However, White-tail deer may shed their antlers as early as January.
 There are a couple of reasons for the shedding of antlers.

 The first reason is that they are not needed.
 Once the fall rut is over and the males don’t need them as a show of their health and dominance.
 The next reason has to do with available food.
-In the winter months there is less food available so it doesn’t make sense to use excess energy to carry around all that extra weight.
-Finally, with the decrease in daylight there is also a decrease in testosterone production which will lead to a weakening of the joint between the antler and the pedicle.(1) This weakened connection, along with the reabsorption of the specialized osteoclast cells, enables the antlers to fall off.(5) The osteoclast cells are those specialized cells that help the antlers turn from cartilage to bone and then reabsorb at the end of the season.
+In the winter months, there is less food available so it doesn’t make sense to use excess energy to carry around all that extra weight.
+Finally, because of the decrease in available daylight in the winter months, the animals will also have a decrease in testosterone production which will lead to a weakening of the joint between the antler and the pedicle.(1) The weakened connection, along with the reabsorption of the specialized osteoclast cells, enables the antlers to fall off.(5) The osteoclast cells are those specialized cells that help the antlers turn from cartilage to bone and then reabsorb at the end of the season.